rdiiitd/angrybirdsgame/README.md

 ##Refrences :
 1) birds ,pigs  and materials  phots from : https://angrybirds.fandom.com/wiki/Angry_Birds_Wiki .

-2) backgrounds : Took a image from google and edited it in canva .
+2) backgrounds : Took  images from google and edited it in canva and figma .

 3) Read from : https://libgdx.com/wiki/start/a-simple-game .